angular/angular/aio/content/guide/form-validation.md

 The validation error object typically has a property whose name is the validation key, `'forbiddenName'`, and whose value is an arbitrary dictionary of values that you could insert into an error message, `{name}`.

+Custom async validators are similar to sync validators, but they must instead return a Promise or Observable that later emits null or a validation error object.
+In the case of an Observable, the Observable must complete, at which point the form uses the last value emitted for validation.

 ### Adding to reactive forms

 In reactive forms, custom validators are fairly simple to add.
 All you have to do is pass the function directly